 California legislature returns amid homeless, climate crisis

 SACRAMENTO, Calif.
-(AP) — California lawmakers returned to work on Monday to tackle a daunting list of challenges that include climate concerns and a growing homeless population — problems magnified by election-year politics.
+(AP) — California lawmakers returned to work on Monday to tackle a daunting list of challenges that include climate concerns and a growing homeless population — problems complicated by election-year politics.

 Members of the state Assembly's Democratic majority kicked off the second year of the two-year legislative session by announcing California's version of the “Green New Deal” — an ambitious climate proposal that could impose new rules to reduce emissions from cars and trucks..